All hail Philippe Senderos, the giant who denied Ronaldo, Raul, Zidane & co

-Philippe Senderos had an average career, but for one wonderful season at Arsenal, the Swiss giant was literally unbeatable.
+Philippe Senderos had a pretty average career, but for one wonderful season at Arsenal, the defender was literally unbeatable.

 With a caveat or two in hand, it’s possible to argue for 2005–06 being Arsenal’s most memorable season under Arsene Wenger.